dappnode/DAppNodeDocs/docs/user/staking/solo/gnosis-chain.md

 ## Joining the Gnosis Chain as a Validator

 Staking on the Gnosis Chain is both easy and economical.
-All it takes is a mere **1 GNO** to kickstart your journey as a Gnosis Chain validator.
-This low barrier to entry ensures that anyone, regardless of their financial position, can participate actively in the network.
+All it takes is **1 GNO** to kickstart your journey as a Gnosis Chain validator.
+This low barrier to entry ensures that anyone, regardless of their financial position, can participate actively in the network as a block proposer.

 ## Finding Your Way in Dappnode